Logo VDS Automation

 • making top losses visible

-• recording action with owner and deadline
+• documenting action with owner and deadline

 • feedback on effect